-In Cycle 25, the GTOs comprise the following: Four Instrument Principal Investigators (IPIs) for the Advanced CCD Imaging Spectrometer (ACIS), for the High-Resolution Camera (HRC), for the Low-Energy Transmission Grating (LETG), and for the High-Energy Transmission Grating (HETG).
+In Cycle 27, the GTOs comprise the following: Four Instrument Principal Investigators (IPIs) for the Advanced CCD Imaging Spectrometer (ACIS), for the High-Resolution Camera (HRC), for the Low-Energy Transmission Grating (LETG), and for the High-Energy Transmission Grating (HETG).
 Their observing time is based on a distribution of 3.5 "shares" as follows:

-LETG IPI 0.5 share 0.5 share total HETG, ACIS, and HRC IPIs 1.0 share each 3.0 shares total whether the instrument and observing modes in the two proposals overlap to the extent that only one observation is necessary to achieve the science goals of both proposals).
+LETG IPI 0.5 share 0.5 share total HETG, ACIS, and HRC IPIs 1.0 share each 3.0 shares total

+GTOs are guaranteed to receive their observing time but cannot reserve targets in advance of the CfP.
+GTOs submit a list of top priority (primary) targets at the time of the GO deadline.
+The CXC checks for target conflicts between GO and GTO targets and determines whether the GTO-GO conflict constitutes a genuine duplicate observation (i.e., whether the instrument and observing modes in the two proposals overlap to the extent that only one observation is necessary to achieve the science goals of both proposals).
 In the case of a genuine duplication the GTOs must submit a proposal for any primary targets in conflict with proposed GO targets.
-These GTO proposals are sent to the GO peer review where the peer review will resolve the conflict based on scientific merit.
+These GTO proposals are sent to the GO peer review where the peer review outcomes are used to resolve the conflict based on scientific merit.
 If there is no real conflict, the GTO proposal is approved.